Authentication

 hudl auth clear # remove stored credentials from ~/.hudl/config.tomlSecurity

 Never commit API keys to source control.
-Use HUDL_API_KEY in CI, and keep api_key only in ~/.hudl/config.toml (which is in your home directory, not your project).
+Use HUDL_API_KEY and HUDL_GPU_API_KEY in CI, and keep api_key / gpu_api_key only in ~/.hudl/config.toml (which is in your home directory, not your project).